-Brand Leaders from Paramount, H-E-B and Adsmovil on Engaging and Celebrating Hispanic Culture
+Brand Leaders from Paramount, H-E-B and Adsmovil on Engaging and Celebrating the Hispanic Culture

 The conversation was very enlightening and purposely held on September 15, the first day of National Hispanic Heritage Month.

-Read on and fill out the form below to watch the full presentation,
+Fill out the form to watch the Hispanic Heritage Panel.

 Jack joined our panel briefly to offer a quick synopsis on modern Hispanic consumers.
 He first provided a bit of background on Hispanic and Latino terminology and the internal diversity within the Hispanic culture.
 These insights are key to any company looking to capture this audience’s attention.
 Jack also discussed the growth of the Hispanic community over time.
 One noteworthy stat he cited involved the projected increase of the population; multicultural Americans are expected to surpass the non-Hispanic White population in the 2040s.